GFSI Frequently Asked Questions

 There are a number of options:

-If you sign up for the GFSI newsletter, you will also be notified about opportunities to volunteer to join our Technical Working Groups or to comment on our documents when they are released for open comment.
+If you sign up for GFSI news, you will also be notified about opportunities to volunteer to join our Technical Working Groups or to comment on our documents when they are released for open comment.

 There is an up-to-date list of board members on our website.